-See Grants & Funding for Adult Education and Family Literacy Act (AEFLA) and English Literacy and Civics (EL/Civics) application materials for the 2014-2015 grant cycle.
+See Grants & Funding for Adult Education and Family Literacy Act (AEFLA), English Literacy and Civics (EL/Civics), Individual Student Alternative Education Plan (ISAEP), Race to GED, and PluggedInVA application materials for the 2014-2015 grant cycle.

-Technical assistance webinars will be held from 10 a.m. to noon on the following days:
+A technical assistance webinar for PluggedInVA will be held from 10 a.m. to noon on May 28, 2014.

 Education and literacy are keys to a better quality of life.
 More than 800,000 Virginia adults do not have a high school diploma or high school credential, and many more lack literacy in key areas such as math or business skills.

 To serve these populations, programs across the state offer basic skills development, GED test preparation, English language acquisition skills, and English literacy and civics education.